Consumer Debt Statistics – Editor’s Choice:

 16. If all student loan debtors who keep their debt in forbearance paused their payments for 12 months, they would accumulate $5.72 billion debt in interest alone.

-American debt statistics show that 2.6 million student loan debtors had put their payments on forbearance in 2018.
-The average balance of these debts was $43,538.
+American debt statistics show that 2.7 million student loan debtors had put their payments on forbearance in Q1 2019.
+The last available data shows that average balance of these debts is $46,679.

 Forbearance means stopping payments on your loan for a period of time with the approval of the debt holder.
 Of course, interest keeps accruing during this time.
 Debt holders usually agree to this arrangement, both because of the extra interest, and the fact that foreclosure usually works out worse for them.